longnbh/maze-escape/README.md

 - Some buttons are collected from Google Images online.

 ## 8. CONCLUSION
-### WHAT I HAVE LEARNED THROUGH THIS PROJECT: through two challenging months, I have experienced so much things to learn
+### WHAT I HAVE LEARNED THROUGH THIS PROJECT:
+*Through two challenging months, I have experienced so much things to learn*
 - Logical thinking, writing code by myself (not very clean though..) and building a whole project (which is executable) from the bottom
 - I have broaden my knowledge about using Version Control system like Git, Git Bash and GitHub, which I have not known before!
 - How to be creative in brainstorming ideas, adding vivid images and sounds from YouTube (and also show respect for their effort)